PGCE Education (Secondary)Find a programme

-- at least GCSE or O level at grade C (or an equivalent overseas qualification) in English and Mathematics;
+- at least GCSE or 'O' level at grade C or 4 (if taken after summer 2017) or an equivalent overseas qualification in English and Mathematics;

-Applicants to the PGCE at Bristol are recommended to book their Skills Tests as soon as they have made their UCAS Teacher Training application and confirm the date of the tests to us.
+Applicants to the PGCE at Bristol are advised to book their skills tests as soon as they have made their UCAS Teacher Training application and confirm the date of the tests to us.
 Candidates will be at an advantage if they have passed the tests by the time they are interviewed.

 NB: Equivalence tests for GCSEs will only be considered in exceptional circumstances.
 Such applications will be assessed and reviewed by the subject tutor, programme director and PGCE administration manager.